mongodb/docs/source/includes/list-table-atlas-go-to-commands.rst

        cluster.

    * - ``cluster {clusterName} profiler``
-     - Go to the :ref:`Profiler <query-profiler>` tab for the specified cluster within the current project.
+     - Go to the :ref:`Query Profiler <query-profiler>` for the specified cluster within the current project.

-       You can also use the ``profiler`` command without specifying a cluster to go to the :ref:`Profiler <query-profiler>` tab for the current cluster.
+       You can also use the ``profiler`` command without specifying a cluster to go to the :ref:`Query Profiler <query-profiler>` for the current cluster.

        The ``cluster {clusterName} profiler`` and ``profiler`` commands are unavailable for sharded {+clusters+}.